StellaSTWong/StellaSTWong.github.io/content/Portfolio/MyPortfolio/index.md

 {{< figure
   src="FINAL_GNHREwebinarICJ_poster.png"
   alt="Poster for the event"
-  caption="I coordinated the communication and outreach efforts with other partner organisations.
+  caption="I contributed to the communication and outreach efforts.
 I also designed the poster for the event." class="post_image"
 >}}